joanapaulaso/PubChemMolSearch/README.md

 ## 🙏 Acknowledgments

-Special thanks to the PubChem platform for providing the API that makes this tool possible, and to the LIBV for supporting this development.
+Special thanks to the PubChem platform for providing the API that makes this tool possible.